dd9jn/rfc4880bis/rfc4880bis.md

 OpenPGP S2K specifiers contain a mechanism for new algorithms to turn a string into a key.
 This specification creates a registry of S2K specifier types.
 The registry includes the S2K type, the name of the S2K, and a reference to the defining specification.
-The initial values for this registry can be found in [](#string-to-key-s2k-specifier-types).
+The initial values for this registry can be found in {{string-to-key-s2k-specifier-types}}.
-Adding a new S2K specifier MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new S2K specifier MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## New Packets

 Major new features of OpenPGP are defined through new packet types.
 This specification creates a registry of packet types.
 The registry includes the packet type, the name of the packet, and a reference to the defining specification.
-The initial values for this registry can be found in [](#packet-tags).
+The initial values for this registry can be found in {{packet-tags}}.
-Adding a new packet type MUST be done through the RFC REQUIRED method, as described in [](#RFC8126).
+Adding a new packet type MUST be done through the RFC REQUIRED method, as described in {{RFC8126}}.

 ### User Attribute Types

 The User Attribute packet permits an extensible mechanism for other types of certificate identification.
 This specification creates a registry of User Attribute types.
 The registry includes the User Attribute type, the name of the User Attribute, and a reference to the defining specification.
-The initial values for this registry can be found in [](#user-attribute-packet-tag-17).
+The initial values for this registry can be found in {{user-attribute-packet-tag-17}}.
-Adding a new User Attribute type MUST be done through the SPECIFICATION REQUIRED method, as described in [](#RFC8126).
+Adding a new User Attribute type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-This document requests that IANA register the User ID Attribute Type found in [](#user-id-attribute-subpacket):
+This document requests that IANA register the User ID Attribute Type found in {{user-id-attribute-subpacket}}:

 {: title="User Attribute type registry"}
 Value | Attribute | Reference